Top of main content

 2. Check your energy tariff

-With many households facing rising bills, it’s worth comparing energy suppliers to see if you're getting the best deal you can.
+With many households facing higher bills, it’s worth comparing energy suppliers to see if you're getting the best deal that you can.

 There are ways you can reduce your energy usage, like only using the heating when you’re home and installing a smart meter.
 Read our article on how to save money on energy for more ways to save.

-If you’re worried about rising costs, help is available.
+If you’re worried about high living costs, help is available.

 For more information about government support, including eligibility and how it affects you, visit GOV.UK: Help for Households.